everdrone/grab/README.md

 #### Arguments

-Accepts both urls or path to lists of urls.
+Accepts both URLs or path to lists of URLs.
 Both can be provided at the same time.

 ```sh
 # grab get <url|file> [url|file...] [options]